 Kim is also an avid performer in both piano and oboe.
 She has accompanied several choir departments in Southern Indiana and Indianapolis.
-She is currently playing oboe and piano in the Philharmonic Orchestra of Indianapolis and recently has served as principal oboist in the IU Southeast Concert Band.
+She is currently playing oboe, English horn, and piano in the Philharmonic Orchestra of Indianapolis and recently has served as principal oboist in the IU Southeast Concert Band.
 In 2013, she won the Western Illinois University Symphony Orchestra's Concerto Competition performing Bach's Concerto in D Minor BWV 1052.
 She also served as second oboist in the WIU Symphony Orchestra.
 Kim received her Bachelor's Degree in Piano Performance from Valparaiso University, and sat principal oboist all four years of study.
 Past collegiate piano teachers include Anna Briscoe, Dr. Joseph Bognar, and Dr. Tammie Walker.
 Past collegiate oboe teachers include Anna Mattix, Jennet Ingle, and Michael Ericson.
 She also has organ experience as a church organist and studied with Dr. John Bernthal and Dr. Anita Werling.

 Kim is a member of Music Teacher's National Association, the Indiana Music Teacher's Association, the Greater Indianapolis Music Teacher's Association, and the Indianapolis Piano Teacher's Association.
 She has also served on the executive board for the Greater Louisville Music Teacher's Association.